qpython-android/qpython/qpython-docs/source/en/guide_androidhelpers.rst

    Returns and removes the oldest event (i.e. location or sensor update, etc.) from the event buffer

+   :return: Map of event properties

 .. py:function:: waitForEvent(eventName, timeout)

    Blocks until an event with the supplied name occurs.
 The returned event is not removed from the buffer

+   :return: Map of event properties

 .. py:function:: startEventDispatcher(port)